ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

 Also there are some in the `texting.txt` file.

 In addition, the file augments this concept with _discourse acts_, phrases that are like an interjection.
-All interjections and discourse acts map to concept sets, which either come thru as the user input instead of what they wrote or merely be marked as interjections, leaving the words unchanged (see interjections in `Practicum - Spelling and Interjections`).
+All interjections and discourse acts map to concept sets, which either come through as the user input instead of what they wrote or will merely be marked as interjections, leaving the words unchanged (see interjections in `Practicum - Spelling and Interjections`).

 For example _yes_ and _sure_ and _of course_ are all treated as meaning the discourse act of agreement in the interjections file.
-If you dont suppress interjection word remapping, you don’t see _yes_, I will go coming out of the engine.
+If you don't suppress interjection word remapping, you don’t see _yes, I will go_ coming out of the engine.
-The interjections file will remap that to the sentence `~yes`, breaking off that into its own sentence, followed by I will go as a new sentence.
+The interjections file will remap that to the sentence `~yes`, breaking off that into its own sentence, followed by _I will go_ as a new sentence.

-These generic interjections (which are open to author control via `interjections.txt`) listed in the [ChatScript System Variables and Engine-defined Concepts](ChatScript-System-Variables-and-Engine-defined-Concepts.md) manual.
+These generic interjections (which are open to author control via `interjections.txt`) are listed in the [ChatScript System Variables and Engine-defined Concepts](ChatScript-System-Variables-and-Engine-defined-Concepts.md) manual.

-If  interjections at the start of a sentence are broken off into their own sentence (by default-- you can block this), this kind of pattern does not work:
+If  interjections at the start of a sentence are broken off into their own sentence (as they are by default -- you can block this), this kind of pattern does not work:

     u: ( ~yes _* )